-We asked our marriage counselor what tips she has for couples that are facing trying times in their marriages.
+We asked our marriage counselor what tips she had for couples that are facing trying times in their marriages.

 Question: Patience is always recommended to people who are frustrated in their marriage.
 How can you tell when you have been patient enough but your marriage isn’t getting better?
 Maybe it’s even getting worse!

 You don’t want to leave in haste with regrets.
-But at the same time, you don’t want to endure the frustration any longer than necessary, if it’s not going to work.
+But at the same time, you don’t want to endure the frustration any longer than necessary if it’s not going to work.